bisgardo/dupe-nukem/README.md

 Only the `scan` command (of regular directories) has been implemented.

-The commands listed below make up an approximate subset of the envisioned interface to give a rough idea of what should be done.
+The commands listed below make up an approximate subset of the envisioned interface to give a rough idea of what remains to be done.

 ### Windows